 Medical Billing Services

 Private practices are increasingly outsourcing their billing needs to independent services that manage invoices, insurance claims, and payment tracking for hundreds of facilities.
 It’s the perfect job for medical office assistants who enjoy number crunching.

 Medical assistants are also qualified for the role, but it’s mostly clerical and makes limited use of their clinical know-how.
 There’s virtually no patient contact.

 What Is the Easiest Way to Become a Medical Assistant or Medical Office Assistant?

 Because healthcare is so complex, a diploma or degree is the standard.
 Employers prefer trained applicants with proven skills and dedication to their field.
 Without a diploma or experience, getting ahead is tough.

-However, you can succeed by attending a vocational program.
+However, you can succeed by attending a vocational program, like Medical Assistant Classes available at the Hunter Business School.
 The curriculum is comprehensive but focused, so you get out of school and into the field quickly.
 Getting a vocational school education is one common route to a new career and a brighter future.